ginadotexe/ZyboZ6-Analog-Joystick/README.md

 # ZyboZ6-Analog-Joystick
-An attempt to make a 2-axis analog joystick work on the Zybo Z6
+An attempt to make a 2-axis analog joystick work on the Zybo Z6.
+This is a class project turned open source work.
+Therefore, in the interest of Academic Integrity, I request this code not be used for future projects in EE478 at the University at Buffalo.

 ## Materials
 1. Zybo Z6 FPGA Development board [XC7Z010-1CLG400C](https://digilent.com/reference/_media/reference/programmable-logic/zybo/zybo_rm.pdf)